Henderythmix/henderythmix/README.md

 Although all the projects are currently private, here are the projects that I lead
 - [Carpenter Engine](https://github.com/MesaGuildeTeam/Carpenter-Engine) - a C++ Game Engine with a "build once, run anywhere" approach to game development
   - The goal of this project is to develop a game engine that can potentially be easily distributable by making it a web first game engine
-  - Unlike other game engines and frameworks with this approach, everything is already OOP and scene based and is compiler based offering a faster experience
+  - Originally written in C++ and JavaScript, the framework is in the progress of being ported to Haxe and compiled to these platforms
 - MesaGuilde website

 ## Retired Projects